inraito/open-energistics/README.md

 A minecraft forge mod for minecraft version 1.16.5.

 ## About
-This mod add some useful component for oc computers to use.
+This mod add some useful components for oc computers to use.

 This mod depends on Applied Energistics 2 and OpenComputers.
 **See Also**: